-In classifying a sublease, an intermediate lessor should classify the sublease as a finance lease or an operating lease as follows: SFRS(I) 16.B58

-- if the head lease is a short-term lease that the entity, as a lessee, has accounted for applying SFRS(I) 16.6, the sublease shall be classified as an operating lease; - otherwise, the sublease shall be classified by reference to the right-of-use asset arising from the head lease, rather than by reference to the underlying asset (as was the case previously under SFRS(I) 1-17).
+- (2) In classifying a sublease, an intermediate lessor should classify the sublease as a finance lease or an operating lease as follows: - SFRS(I) 16.B58 - if the head lease is a short-term lease that the entity, as a lessee, has accounted for applying SFRS(I) 16.6, the sublease shall be classified as an operating lease; - otherwise, the sublease shall be classified by reference to the right-of-use asset arising from the head lease, rather than by reference to the underlying asset.

 For example, the term of a property sublease would be compared to the term of the head lease when assessing whether the lease is for the major part of the economic life.
 Similarly, the present value of lease payments is compared to the fair value of the right-of-use asset, instead of the underlying asset, when assessing whether it is for substantially all of the fair value.
-Since the head lease term for a property lease or the fair value of a right-of-use asset is often smaller than the life or fair value of the underlying property, there is now an increased likelihood under SFRS(I) 16 that a sublease may be classified as a finance lease.
+Since the head lease term for a property lease or the fair value of a right-of-use asset is often smaller than the life or fair value of the underlying property, there is likelihood that a sublease may be classified as a finance lease.